Geometric invariants for $p$-groups of class 2 and exponent $p$: The -generator -groups of class and exponent

-Lee \cite{Lee16} constructed a family $\Lee$ of groups of order $p^9$ for all primes $p \geq 5$, and showed that its cardinality is not determined by a quasi-polynomial function in $p$.
+Motivated by Higman's PORC conjecture, Lee \cite{Lee16} constructed a family $\Lee$ of groups of order $p^9$ for all primes $p \geq 5$, and showed that its cardinality is not determined by a quasi-polynomial function in $p$.
 We briefly review his construction.
 Let $\tuB \in\Mat_5(\Z[y_1,y_2,y_3])$ where

 The group $\GP_{\tuB}(\F_p)$ has order $p^{5+3}=p^8$.
 Its isomorphism type is one of (7), (13) and (18); their projective varieties $\varproj{I_4(\tuB)}$ have respectively $0$, $1$, and $3$ points in $\P^2(\F_p)$.
 The isomorphism type depends on $p$, each occurs infinitely often, and the function